 When a child experiences neglect, harsh or frequent criticism or abuse, his self-esteem is wounded.
-Since all childrenperson_in_crowd are egocentric, he will blame himself for his negative treatment.
+Since all children are egocentric, he will blame himself for his negative treatment.
 If the child is neglected or ignored, he will conclude that he is not lovable or likeable.
 If he is overly criticized, he will conclude that he is inadequate or incompetent.
 If he is abused, he will believe that he is bad, defective or even cursed.
 Thus, a wound to the self-esteem is inflicted, or what I call a “wound of the heart.”

 No child is immune.
 Any child will respond to such negative experiences with similar conclusions.
 The difference between the child with low self-esteem and the one with a more healthy self-esteem is a difference in experience, not a difference in the strength or in the abilities of the child.